eea/volto-react-table-widget/README.md

 [![Bugs](https://sonarqube.eea.europa.eu/api/project_badges/measure?project=volto-react-table-widget-develop&metric=bugs)](https://sonarqube.eea.europa.eu/dashboard?id=volto-react-table-widget-develop)
 [![Duplicated Lines (%)](https://sonarqube.eea.europa.eu/api/project_badges/measure?project=volto-react-table-widget-develop&metric=duplicated_lines_density)](https://sonarqube.eea.europa.eu/dashboard?id=volto-react-table-widget-develop)

 [Volto](https://github.com/plone/volto) add-on to provide a [react-table](https://react-table.tanstack.com/) based widget for Volto to use it with fields with a large set of values.

-The widget can be used like Volto's [ObjectListWidget](https://docs.voltocms.com/storybook/?path=/story/widgets-object-list-json--default&globals=measureEnabled:false), but it is more performant when you have a large set of values and provides CSV import and export using the powerwful [react-papaparse](https://www.npmjs.com/package/react-papaparse) library.
+The widget can be used like Volto's [ObjectListWidget](https://docs.voltocms.com/storybook/?path=/story/widgets-object-list-json--default&globals=measureEnabled:false), but it's more performant when you have a large set of values.

+It also provides a CSV import and export functionality using the powerwful [react-papaparse](https://www.npmjs.com/package/react-papaparse) library.

 ## Features